thechelsuk/uk.thechels/_posts/2017-11-30-Chelsea-out-shoot-Swansea.md

 Source: ChelseaFC
 ---

 Chelsea had 21 shots against Swansea, with ten on target.
-Our opponents mustered just two shots but neither were on target.
+Our opponents mustered just two shots but neither tested our goal keeper.